+The conservation staff of McKay Lodge Conservation Laboratory headed to New York to provide marble conservation to the sculptures of Daniel Chester French in front of the New York Customs House.
 The monumental Alexander Hamilton U.S. Custom House sits prominently on Bowling Green at Manhattan’s southern tip.
 Built in 1900-1907, the New York Customs House currently houses The Smithsonian’s National Museum of the American Indian.

 The most significant decorative features of the main facade are Daniel Chester French’s monumental sculptures representing the international commerce of four continents.
 Four female figures of limestone sit on large entrance pedestals and represent America, Asia, Europe, and Africa.

 The general condition of the sculptures was fair.
 The statues exhibited heavily soiled surfaces, covered by layers of grime, biological growth, such as algae, lichens and moss, and accumulations of pigeon guano.
 The pointing in the joints had reached the end of its life.
 The mortar was either missing or cracked and no longer provided sufficient protection against water penetration.